|Date of Birth||23 February 1983, Roehampton, London, England, UK|

 She continued the line of playing manipulative characters as "Emily", a caustic put-upon assistant to Meryl Streep's lead in The Devil Wears Prada (2006).
 Blunt's performance with a neurotic twist added a dimension of sarcasm to the comedy, and gained her much attention as well as new jobs: in two dramas opposite Tom Hanks, then in the title role in the period drama, The Young Victoria (2009).
 Her most recent works include appearances as antiques dealer "Gwen Conliffe" in The Wolfman (2010) and as the ballerina in The Adjustment Bureau (2011).

-Emily Blunt is a highly versatile actress and a multifaceted person.
-Her talents include singing and playing cello; she is also skilled at horseback riding.
-She was in a relationship with Canadian singer Michael Bublé, whom she met at the Australian Logie Awards in 2005 and, again, a few months later, backstage at his Los Angeles concert.
-Their relationship ended in 2008.
-Blunt's friend, Anne Hathaway, introduced her to John Krasinski, and they have been together since November 2008.
+Blunt's friend, Anne Hathaway, introduced her to actor John Krasinski, and they have been together since November 2008.
 On August 28, 2009, Blunt and Krasinski announced their engagement.
 The couple married on July 10, 2010, at the estate of their friend, George Clooney, on Lake Como in Italy.
-Emily Blunt and John Krasinski are living in the Los Angeles area, California.
+Blunt and Krasinski live in the Los Angeles area, California, and have two children.

 - IMDb Mini Biography By: Steve Shelokhonov